codaptai/codapt-template-tsr/.codapt/docs/prisma-database.md

 // ...
 ```

-Our CI pipeline automatically migrates data, so do not try to generate Prisma migrations.
+Our runtime environment automatically migrates data, so do not try to generate Prisma migrations.

+Since our runtime environment uses `prisma db push`, if we're ever resolving migration errors from the server logs, we should update the database schema such that `prisma db push` will work effectively.
+We should never create migrations.

 For primary keys, always use autoincrement integer unless specified otherwise.
 Do not include an `updatedAt` field unless needed.